prometheus-net/prometheus-net/README.md

 In some scenarios you may want to only collect data when it is requested by Prometheus.
 To easily implement this scenario prometheus-net enables you to register a callback before every collection occurs.
 Register your callback using `Metrics.DefaultRegistry.AddBeforeCollectCallback()`.

+Every callback will be executed before each collection, which will not finish until every callback has finished executing.
+Prometheus will expect each scrape to complete within a certain amount of seconds.
+To avoid timeouts, ensure that any registered callbacks execute quickly.

-Note that all callbacks will be called synchronously before each collection.
-They should not take more than a few milliseconds in order to ensure that the scrape does not time out.
+* A synchronous callback (of type `Action`) should not take more than a few milliseconds.
 Do not read data from remote systems in these callbacks.
+* An asynchronous callback (of type `Func<Task>`) is more suitable for long-running data collection work (lasting a few seconds).
+You can use asynchronous callbacks for reading data from remote systems.

 # Suppressing default metrics